-The OE Restriction will take effect and restrict the OE's ability to transfer, let (for a term of more than seven years) or charge the qualifying estate unless it has registered on the OE Register and complied with the duty to update (some exceptions apply).
-Equivalent restrictions apply where the OE is entitled to be registered as proprietor of a qualifying estate but has not made a Land Registry application to register itself.
+The OE Restriction will take effect from 1 February 2023 and restrict the OE's ability to transfer, let (for a term of more than seven years) or charge the qualifying estate unless it has registered on the OE Register and complied with the duty to update (some exceptions apply).

-The OE must not make a registrable disposition of a qualifying estate in breach of an OE Restriction (or equivalent restriction, if the OE has not registered at the Land Registry).
+The OE must not make a registrable disposition of a qualifying estate in breach of an OE Restriction.